What to Make of the Test-Optional Movement (2022 edition)

-It’s been a year since the COVID-19 pandemic closed our schools, thus forcing the hands of admissions offices and testing agencies in a number of ways.
-With most testing opportunities quashed for months, admissions offices were left with little choice but to open test-optional pathways for college applicants from the high school class of 2021.
-This galvanized an until-then crawling movement of colleges to recognize that it is indeed possible to build a freshman class without standardized test data.
-So what does that mean for the class of 2022?
+However, higher ed professionals could never have anticipated the acceleration of test-optional movement brought about by the pandemic, when COVID-19-related closures of schools and other testing sites forced the hands of admissions offices across the country.
+With most testing opportunities unavailable for months, admissions offices were left with little choice but to open test-optional pathways for college applicants from the high school class of 2021.
+This galvanized a slow-building movement of colleges to recognize that it is possible to build a freshman class without standardized test data.

-According to FairTest, well more than half of all bachelor-degree granting institutions are already committed to test-optional policies for the high school class of 2022, and its executive director predicts that this figure will approach or even possibly exceed 70%.
+According to FairTest, more than 1400 bachelor-degree granting institutions are already committed to test-optional policies for the high school class of 2022, and its executive director predicts that this figure will approach or even possibly exceed 70%.
 It is reasonable to believe that this number will only grow over time and that the College Board and ACT will need to adapt to different kinds and levels of demand for their services.

 Colleges Are Looking for Other Components to Measure

 An admissions officer’s job is to evaluate an applicant based on a number of criteria and data.
 Without test scores, what has historically been a major indicator for some colleges is now — poof — gone.
 This vacuum can be filled by placing greater emphasis on other traditional components of the application (e.g., grades and rigor) and a new approach to non-cognitive skills.

 For instance, Santa Clara University reported at the 2021 NACAC Test-Optional Forum that they could demonstrate the same or similar outcomes for admitted students based on academic rigor and GPA without test scores.
 Many colleges, such as Harvard University and Trinity College, account for qualities such as grit, delayed gratification, comfort in the minority of one, and others by evaluating the evidence of such traits with a metric approach, literally trying to measuring them in a standardized way.